 The application can be made directly online using MyGuichet.lu.

-Repayment of the aid will be made according to a repayment plan that must be agreed on between the business and the Ministry of the Economy, and will start at the earliest 12 months after the repayable advance was obtained.
+Repayment of the aid will be made according to a repayment plan that must be agreed on between the business and the Ministry of the Economy by the end of the first half of 2021.

 More information is available : https://guichet.public.lu/en/entreprises/financement-aides/coronavirus/aides-difficultes-financieres-temporaires.html